 It’s very hot in the garden these days, so there’s nothing like a cold glass of lemonade to cool you down on a sweaty, summer day.
 But the powdered lemon drink that passes as lemonade these days is not only bad for your health, it tastes downright saccharine!

-- Bring 2 1/2 cups water to boil in a medium pan
+- Bring 2 1/2 cups purified water to boil in a medium pan

 - Remove from heat and add honey, stirring to dissolve.

-- Add the lavender to the honey water, cover, and let steep at least 20 minutes or up to several hours, to taste
+- Add the lavender to the honey water, cover, and let steep at least 20 minutes or up to several hours, to taste.
+You can put the lavender into a tea infuser or reusable tea bag for easier clean up.

 - Pour infusion into a glass pitcher

-- Add lemon juice and another 2 1/2 cups of cold water.
+- Add lemon juice and approximately another 2 1/2 cups of cold water, to taste.
 Stir well.

 - Refrigerate until ready to use, or pour into tall glasses half-filled with ice, then garnish with lavender sprigs.